gabrielSpassos/kotlin-sandbox/Document-DB-POC/README.md

    - Amazon DocumentDB elastic cluster sharding
       - Amazon DocumentDB elastic clusters use hash-based sharding to partition data across a distributed storage system.
+        - Algorithm: hash function transforms the shard key into hash and uses this hash to partition the data across
        - Sharding, also known as partitioning, splits large data sets into small data sets across multiple nodes enabling you to scale out your database beyond vertical scaling limits
       - AWS Document DB decouples compute from storage, allowing scale independently of each other

       - Shard definitions